Choose a domain name

 Defensive registration of domain names

-Registering and promoting a single .govt.nz domain is a good way to let your users know they’ve found the right website.
+Registering and promoting a single .govt.nz domain is a good way to let your users know that they’ve found the right website.

 Depending on how they’re set up, a large number of alternative domains can damage your search engine optimisation (SEO).